mughalh/ozip2zip-back/README.md

 ## ⚠️ Disclaimer

 This tool is provided for educational and development purposes only.
 Use at your own risk.
 The developers are not responsible for any damage to devices or data loss resulting from the use of this software.
 Always backup your data before flashing any firmware.

-## 📞 Support
-- **Email**: mughal641@outlook.com